deusexmachina892/redux-saga-media/README.md

-###Description
+##Description

-This is an implementation of Redux Saga.
+This project is an implementation of Redux Saga.
 More advanced features to come..